-The technology to create a logical data warehouse is available, and many organizations have already successfully completed the migration; a migration that is based on a step-by-step process and not on full rip-and-replace approach.
+The technology to create a logical data warehouse is available, and many organizations have already completed the migration successfully; a migration that is based on a step-by-step process and not on full rip-and-replace approach.

 In this practical seminar, the architecture is explained and products will be discussed.
 It discusses how organizations can migrate their existing architecture to this new one.
 Tips and design guidelines are given to help make this migration as efficient as possible.

 You Will Learn